votatntai/ASP.Net-Core-API-Repository-Jwt/README.md

 ## Features ##
 - Provide API to manage Users and Products.
 - Using Jwt Token to authenticate users and decentralize.
+- Using repository design pattern
+- Using depedency injection (DI)

 ## Author & License
 All of resource belongs to Janglee